carpentries-incubator/hpc-intro/README.md

 To begin creating content, follow this guide.
 This won't cover lesson style or formatting (address that during review?).

-For a full guide to our lesson template, see the [Software Carpentry example lesson](http://swcarpentry.github.io/lesson-example/).
+For a full guide to the lesson template, see the [Software Carpentry example lesson](http://swcarpentry.github.io/lesson-example/).

 ### Lesson structure